jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ### MiscAttribute

-There isn’t much more to say about the MiscAttribute list that may follow the attachments.
+There isn’t much more to say about the `MiscAttribute` list that may follow the attachments.
 These are here mainly for future use and unanticipated needs.
-This element is simply a pair of nonNullStrings, Name and Value.
+This element is simply a pair of `nonNullStrings`, `Name` and `Value`.
 Their meaning is left as an exercise for the future.

 ```xml
 <xs:element name="MiscAttribute">